koppor/git-oss-releaser/README.md

 The motivation is privacy of the developers involved.
 For instance, code comments made in rage during development should not be made public.

-git-oss-releaser is written using [Python 3](https://www.python.org/downloads/).
+git-oss-releaser is written using [Python 3](https://www.python.org/downloads/) and requires at least Python 3.5.

 A discussion about this feature is made at [stackoverflow](http://stackoverflow.com/questions/11482925/automatically-rewrite-git-history-for-open-source-release).